Contents area

 Swiss federal authoritiesSwiss federal authorities

-An advanced system known as “data4web” has been producing such localised forecasting data for several years, and is responsible for the forecasts that are displayed on the MeteoSwiss app and website.
-The graphics and numeric values are generated by seamlessly combining all available numeric models along with the best post-processing data sources (see the PostprocVeri project) and the Nowcasting system.
+An advanced system has been automatically producing such localised forecasting data for several years, and is responsible for the local forecasts displayed on the MeteoSwiss app and website.
+The graphics and numeric values are generated by seamlessly combining all available numeric modelsalong with the best post-processing data sources (see the post-processing) and the Nowcasting system.

-In order to convert model grids with varying resolutions into a detailed localised forecast, data4web uses various sophisticated interpolation and correction techniques that enable local effects to be taken into account.
-Furthermore, data4web succinctly summarises the complex probabilistic information of ensemble models by calculating statistics such as quantiles.
+In order to convert forecasts from weather models operating at different spatial resolutions into a detailed localised forecast, the automatic system uses various sophisticated interpolation and correction techniques to take account of local effects.
+It also summarises the complex probability information from ensemble models by calculating statistics such as quantiles.

 Continuous time series

-The first challenge faced by data4web is to produce weather data from the start of the day in question for up to 10 days into the future without interruption, for each of the points for which a forecast is available.
-In order to cover the entire range of parameters as accurately as possible, data4web combines the highest-performing forecasting systems available to it.
+The first challenge for the automatic system is to produce weather data from the start of the day in question for up to 10 days into the future without interruption, for each of the points for which a forecast is available.
+In order to cover the entire range of parameters as accurately as possible, we combine the highest-performing forecasting systems available.

 The sources used in the production chain are as follows:

-• MOSMIX, from the German meteorological forecasting service, used for adjusting the temperature data for the models close to measurement stations
+• MOSMIX, from the German national meteorological service, used for adjusting the temperature data of the weather models close to measurement stations

 Local point data

-Even the high-resolution models do not allow for an exact reproduction of the subtleties of spatial structures established as a result of the complex topography of the Alps.
-In order to forecast local weather conditions as accurately and as detailed as possible, the results obtained from models with a range of resolutions (between 1 km and 18 km) need to be corrected and harmonised.
-The use of interpolation and downscaling techniques makes it possible to transform a parameter calculated at the resolution of the model grid to a more appropriate resolution for the user.
+Even high-resolution weather models cannot reproduce the subtleties of spatial structures created by the complex topography of the Alps.
+In order to forecast local weather conditions as accurately and in as much detail as possible, the results obtained from models with a range of resolutions (between 1 km and 9 km) need to be corrected and harmonised.
+The use of interpolation and downscaling techniques makes it possible to transform a parameter calculated at the resolution of the model grid to a resolution more appropriate for the user.

-The aim of data4web is to provide local forecasts that reflect the weather conditions as perceived by a user in a precise location.
+The aim is to provide local forecasts that reflect the weather conditions as perceived by a user in a precise location.

-To do this, data4web deploys several approaches, for example by integrating very high-resolution (50 m) topographic indices, but also by spatially incorporating certain parameters such as cloud cover (since the user can only see the sky as it appears right above their head).
+Several approaches are deployed, such as the incorporation of very high-resolution (50 m) topographic indices, but also the spatial integration of certain parameters such as cloud cover (since the user can only see the sky as it appears right above their head).

 Simple or combined parameters